onflow/docs/docs/concepts/collections.md

 # Collections

 Collections are the connection between blocks and transactions.
 Collection node clusters make these collections, made up of ordered list of one or more hashes of signed transactions.
 In order to optimize data, blocks don’t contain transactions (as they do on Ethereum).
-The benefit is transaction data does not get transferred on the network.
+The benefit is transaction data does not get transferred to consensus nodes on the network.
 Consensus nodes need to only agree on the order of transactions to be executed, they don’t need to know the transaction payload, thus making blocks and collections lightweight.
 Collection nodes hold transaction payloads for anyone that requests them (e.g. execution nodes).

 ![Screenshot 2023-08-17 at 19.50.39.png](_collection_images/Screenshot_2023-08-17_at_19.50.39.png)